voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 Which hiera logger to use.
 Note: You need to manage any package/gem dependencies yourself.
-Default: undef, hiera defaults to 'console'

 Default value: `'console'`